North Carolina DMV changes on the way to improve system, wait times, commissioner says - NewsBreak

 Beginning May 1, scheduled appointments will run through 11 a.m. and all other appointments will happen on a walk-in basis, Goodwin said in a news release.

 “We’ve heard from the public that they want more walk-in availability, so that’s what we’re aiming to deliver,” Goodwin said.
 “DMV introduced the ability to schedule appointments during the pandemic, but I believe now is the time to better maximize potential efficiencies by allowing for more walk-in capability, given that data indicates up to 25 percent of appointments are no-shows.”
-Triad students react to Michigan State University shooting
+RELATED: DMV staffing struggles continue in North Carolina despite raises and bonuses

 Goodwin said walk-ins may have some flexibility in mornings depending on time between appointments.